 This associate of applied science program prepares students for employment in law enforcement positions requiring both an associate degree and Michigan Commission on Law Enforcement Standards (MCOLES) certification (www.michigan.gov/mcoles).
 MCCC students may take the Police Academy at any MCOLES approved academy schools offered at accredited colleges.
-Please contact Deminique Heiks, instructor of criminal justice, at dheiks@monroeccc.edu, for additional information.
+Please contact the instructor of criminal justice at 734.384.4297, or the Humanities/ Social Sciences Division at 734.384.4153 for additional information.